dyhes/zulip/docs/production/upload-backends.md

 # File upload backends

-Zulip in production supports a couple different backends for storing files uploaded by users of the Zulip server (messages, profile pictures, organization icons, custom emoji, etc.).
+Aloha in production supports a couple different backends for storing files uploaded by users of the Aloha server (messages, profile pictures, organization icons, custom emoji, etc.).

-The default is the `LOCAL_UPLOADS_DIR` backend, which just stores files on disk in the specified directory on the Zulip server.
+The default is the `LOCAL_UPLOADS_DIR` backend, which just stores files on disk in the specified directory on the Aloha server.
-Obviously, this backend doesn't work with multiple Zulip servers and doesn't scale, but it's great for getting a Zulip server up and running quickly.
+Obviously, this backend doesn't work with multiple Aloha servers and doesn't scale, but it's great for getting a Aloha server up and running quickly.
 You can later migrate the uploads to S3 by [following the instructions here](#migrating-from-local-uploads-to-amazon-s3-backend).